 King Abdullah Port is already one of the world’s 100 largest ports despite operating for less than four years.
-The port has quickly become the second largest container port in the KSA within its limited years of operation.
+The port has quickly become the second-largest container port in the KSA within its limited years of operation.
 By assuming the role of an important logistics station at the Red Sea for two new shipping routes, the King Abdullah Port has been transformed into a major hub for global trade.
 The port will serve as the main shipping route between the East and West, thereby facilitating trade for major world economies.

-Apart from the strategic advantage that its geographical location provides, the King Abdullah Port also rivals leading ports of the world due to its advanced, state of the art infrastructure.
+Apart from the strategic advantage that its geographical location provides, the King Abdullah Port also rivals leading ports of the world due to its advanced, state-of-the-art infrastructure.
 This structural advantage will undoubtedly solidify its role as a link between Asia, Europe, and Africa.

-Built in accordance with the latest industry specifications, the King Abdullah Port is stocked with cutting edge equipment, including the world’s deepest 18-m berths.
+Built-in accordance with the latest industry specifications, the King Abdullah Port is stocked with cutting-edge equipment, including the world’s deepest 18-m berths.
 These berths enable the port to service giant container ships.
 Currently, ten of the largest shipping lines work at the port to offer integrated services to importers and exporters.

 While the port serves as a major international shipping station, it also continues to run local operations.
-The port not only ensures the continuity of international shipping through the strategic advantage of its geography, but it also guarantees supply of goods inside the Kingdom through its access to highway networks connecting major cities to the port.
+The port not only ensures the continuity of international shipping through the strategic advantage of its geography, but it also guarantees the supply of goods inside the Kingdom through its access to highway networks connecting major cities to the port.

 Cities such as Jeddah, Yanbu, Makkah, and Madinah are ensured a supply of goods to meet consumer needs through the speedy operations of the port.
 These goods include food, medication, and medical equipment.
-Even through the constraining times of COVID-19, the port’s efficient services and enhanced terminal facilities enabled the KSA to streamline its supply of necessary goods without major impediments to imports.
+Even though the constraining times of COVID-19, the port’s efficient services and enhanced terminal facilities enabled the KSA to streamline its supply of necessary goods without major impediments to imports.

 King Abdullah Port is the region’s first port to be fully owned, developed, and operated by the private sector.
 The port is run by the Ports Development Company and has been listed as the world’s fastest-growing container port.
 Its development plan is progressing steadily and with developments such as the Maersk and MSC decision, the port will mark its position as one of the leading ports worldwide.
 The port can reasonably depend on its facilities, technology, as well as proximity to a bonded and re-export zone and logistics park, for growth in the future.